Samwel Uko sent concerning 'incoherent' messages on day he died, inquest witnesses testify | CBC News

 Uko, a 20-year-old football player from Abbotsford, B.C., died at Wascana Lake on May 21, 2020, while in Regina visiting an aunt.
 His family said it was a suicide.

 Leading up to his death, Uko had sought medical help twice for mental health issues, and was forcibly removed from the Regina General Hospital.
+Uko was removed due to a lack of clarity and communication issues in Uko's registration information.
 His body was found in Wascana Lake about an hour later.

 The Saskatchewan Health Authority apologized to Uko's family in July 2020, later admitting in a legal document that it had failed to provide follow-up care, and paid $81,000 in damages to the family.